 In the fall of 2015, Patrick was awarded an education innovation fellowship at the Stanford Institute of Design K12 Lab (or d.school).
 Drawing on his teaching experience, he spent the next two years assembling and leading a team that piloted, prototyped, and developed Wayfinder’s first offering: a yearlong purpose learning curriculum for high schoolers.
 While at Stanford, he worked closely with Bill Damon’s Center on Adolescence, the leading national center on youth purpose development.

 Since 2015, Patrick has guided Wayfinder from a small pilot program to the fastest-growing K-12 social-emotional and durable skills solution on the market.
 He remains involved in Wayfinder curriculum development around topics of leadership and entrepreneurship, mental health + resilience for athletes, and 21st century skills.
-Now serving over 1500 schools and nearly one million students, Wayfinder is committed to providing future-focused teaching and learning solutions for every student, educator, and school district across the country and globally.
+Now serving over 1.5 million students across nearly 4000 schools, Wayfinder is committed to providing future-focused teaching and learning solutions for every student, educator, and school district across the country and globally.

-Patrick now has two decades of experience partnering with schools to bring leadership, character education, and future-ready skills programming to students across the world.
+Patrick now has two decades of experience partnering with schools to bring leadership, character education, and future-ready skills programming to students worldwide.
 He previously worked at Big Picture Learning School, led workshops at United World Colleges, taught at several public and independent schools, and presented at the Deeper Learning Network national conference.
-Patrick has spoken at more than 300 schools and K12 conferences including NAIS, AVID national conference, the Learning and the Brain conference, and the Oregon Annual SUP + administrators conference.
+Patrick has spoken at more than 300 schools and K12 conferences, including NAIS, AVID national conference, the Learning and the Brain conference, and the Oregon Annual SUP + administrators conference.